LSanten/MMS-Bubbles/Zettelkasten/ELECYT-LASER-VIZ-A.md

 # An overview for my "laser music visualizer"
-I have been shaping this laser visualizer on and off for 3 years since its invention night with my friends at a _Make Harvard hackathon_.
+I have been shaping this laser visualizer on and off for 3 years since its invention night with my friends at a _Make Harvard hackathon_ ([old presentation video here](https://www.youtube.com/watch?v=FHm0N6WwG0I)).
 This project has continuously pulled me in and excited friends and audiences because the visualization it produces is so distinct and different from  projector- or LED-based visuals commonly installed in clubs & music spaces.

 I enjoy that it is directly synced to the music and represents something real - even something physical (a speaker and virbrating mirror) that is actually moving.
 I greatly enjoy the patterns it creates and how the visuals are often distinct to a song or baseline.
 Yet, the general style stays similar throughout the night, creating a pull-in hypnotic effect.

-**quick pre-glance videos below**
+**VIDEOS THAT DOCUMENT A VARIETY OF VISUALS FROM VARIOUS PROTOTYPES**

 Even though I mention prototype versions below, every system's visual mostly depends on the dongle design.
 Refer to the image below to see what the dongle is.

+- video showing the nice patterns & mechanical design & dongle: [watch video here](https://drive.google.com/open?id=10civDd-9JF-H-3Bd6eV9HEJQMKDIcLDG&usp=drive_fs)
 - a video of prototype 2 using a violet/UV laser on a glow-in-the-dark canvas: [watch video here](https://drive.google.com/file/d/1l1MZriswP_XaEk1L2y1xKXLuPloSW3ox/view?usp=sharing)
 - a video of prototype 1 during a DJ performance, showing a very different characteristic due to a different "donlge" used: [watch YouTube video here](https://www.youtube.com/watch?v=yF6J6Qs61sM)
 - nice patterns from and video of prototype 1: [watch video here](https://drive.google.com/open?id=1bYmC6vWL01hWp9DVYv3JUbwNjqFvRZTy&usp=drive_fs)